kumahq/kuma-website/docs/docs/dev/explore/dpp-on-universal.md

 of the events should happen:
 1. Since xDS connection between proxy and kuma-cp is inactive, Dataplane proxy will be marked as Offline after `KUMA_METRICS_DATAPLANE_IDLE_TIMEOUT`, by default it happens after 5 minutes.
-2. Offline data plane proxies deleted automatically after `KUMA_RUNTIME_UNIVERSAL_DATAPLANE_CLEANUP_AGE`, by default it's 72h.
+2. Offline data plane proxies are deleted automatically after `KUMA_RUNTIME_UNIVERSAL_DATAPLANE_CLEANUP_AGE`, by default it's 72h.

-So it's guaranteed Dataplane resource will be eventually cleaned up in case of **ungraceful** shutdown.
+It's guaranteed that Dataplane resource will be eventually cleaned up in case of **ungraceful** shutdown.

 ### Indirect

-The lifecycle is called "Indirect", because there is no strict dependency between Dataplane resource creation and the actual data plane proxy start.
+The lifecycle is called "Indirect", because there is no strict dependency between Dataplane resource creation and the startup of the data plane proxy.
 That's an old but still valid way to manage Dataplane resources.

 #### Creation